Hearing with both ears

 If you can only hear in one ear it makes it more difficult to pick up on quiet speech in a noisy environment.

-Hearing with both ears also makes it easier for your brain to practice selective listening.
+Hearing with both ears also makes it easier for your brain to practise selective listening.
 This means you can focus on the conversations you want to hear.2

 Locate sound2